zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 1) Algorithm optimization and acceleration based on the FPGA.

-2) Acceleration for collision detection in image-guided robotic surgery based on the FPGA.
+2) Acceleration for collision detection in image-guided robotic surgery based on the FPGA.-->

 <!--Talks: